-Dr. Heidi Kiefer (Supervisor, CLBT Satellite)
+Dr. Heidi Kiefer (Supervisor, CLBT Team)

 Heidi Kiefer received her Ph.D. in School and Clinical Child Psychology from the Ontario Institute of Studies in Education/University of Toronto in 2013 and is licensed with the College of Psychologists of Ontario.
-At Holland Bloorview, Dr. Kiefer primarily works at the Eglinton West Satellite Clinic within the Child Development Program.
-Her focus is on completing developmental assessments with children under 5 years of age to explore gueries related to autism spectrum disorder, intellectual disabilities and other delays.
+At Holland Bloorview, Dr. Kiefer primarily works within the Child Development Program.
+Her focus is on completing developmental assessments with children under 5 years of age to explore queries related to Autism Spectrum Disorder, intellectual disabilities and other delays.
+She also co-hosts the ASD Engage podcast with Shawn Brumby and Maureen Mosleh.
+Dr. Kiefer was the interim Internship Coordinator for the Psychology Predoctoral Internship program from 2020-2021.
 Trained in the administration of the Autism Diagnostic Observation Schedule-Second Edition (ADOS-2), Dr. Kiefer has achieved reliability with all modules.
-Dr. Kiefer's training consisted of placements at the Hincks-Dellcrest Centre and ROCK: Reach Out Centre for Children.
+Dr. Kiefer's training consisted of placements at the (former) Hincks-Dellcrest Centre and ROCK: Reach Out Centre for Children.
 Her previous work positions have included Research Project Coordinator at the Hincks as well as the Centre for Addiction and Mental Health and School Psychologist at the Toronto District School Board.
-Dr. Kiefer also works part-time in private practice, administering psycho-educational assessments and offering child/adolescent and family therapy, parent counselling and consultation services.
-In terms of research.
-Dr. Kiefer's dissertation evaluated the effectiveness of the Handle With Care mental health promotion training program for child care practitioners working with children under 6 years of age.
+Outside of Holland Bloorview, Dr. Kiefer works in private practice, predominantly focusing on therapy with children, adolescents and families as well as consultation services.

+In terms of research, Dr. Kiefer's dissertation evaluated the effectiveness of the Handle With Care mental health promotion training program for child care practitioners working with children under 6 years of age.
 Through this, Dr. Kiefer gained extensive experience facilitating workshops involving didactic talks, group discussions and experiential activities.
 Additionally, she worked on projects exploring the development and attachment patterns of children adopted from China and the association between different temperament styles (aggressive, inhibited) to various serotonin genes in preschool children.
 Dr. Kiefer has presented work related to these projects across various international conferences.